DylanSteinecke/classifying_pubmed_documents/README.md

 -m2 : a behind-the-scenes way to merge the data (just pick this one)
 ```

+## Document Classification

+### pre_filter_document_classifier.py [In progress]
+This applies a preliminary document classifier.
+(Naive Bayesian Classifier) It is intended to have high on-topic recall and moderate precision, intending to filter out the off-topic documents.
+By this we mean that the documents studying topics that you have not chosen (e.g., other than 3 types of heart failure) will be filtered out.
+They will then be fed to the ostensibly high precision PyTorch-based transformer language model classifier which will categorize the documents by topic.
+This step is important because there is a massive class imbalance for most small sets of topics compared to all other topics (e.g., ~5,000 documents on any type of heart failure, ~38,000,000 documents on all other topics), so by filtering out the majority of the off-topic documents, it can not only expedite but also improve the final classifier.

 ### pytorch_document_classifier.py
 This is the transformer-based language model that is fine-tuned to classify documents by topic.
 The training and testing is implemented in PyTorch.
 Users can specify the model, epochs, etc.

 ### run_document_classifier.py
-This runs the entire pipeline to download on-topic (pubmed_doc_api) and off-topic (pubmed_other_docs_api.py) documents, prompting the user for certain inputs such as the topic name and number of documents.
+This runs the entire pipeline to download on-topic (pubmed_doc_api.py) and off-topic (pubmed_other_docs_api.py) documents, prompting the user for certain inputs such as the topic name and number of documents.
 It then runs the document classification (pytorch_document_classifier)

-### pre_filter_document_classifier.py [In progress]
-This applies a preliminary document classifier.
-(Naive Bayesian Classifier) It is intended to have high on-topic recall and moderate precision, intending to filter out the off-topic documents.
-By this we mean that the documents studying topics that you have not chosen (e.g., 5 types of heart failure) will be filtered out.
-They will then be fed to the ostensibly high precision PyTorch-based language model classifier which will categorize the documents by topic.
-This step is important because there is a massive class imbalance for most topics compared to all other topics (e.g., ~5,000 documents on any type of heart failure, ~38,000,000 documents on all other topics), so by filtering out the majority of the off-topic documents, it can not only expedite but also improve the final classifier.